 Each week students are responsible to watch several pre-recorded assigned video lectures and to read a variety of assigned reading in advance of our class meeting.
-Class meetings will generally be organized into three 50-minute parts.
-In Parts One and Two, an assigned Presentation group will give a 15 minutes presentation including no more than 15 PPT slides on an assigned sub-topic related to the weekly topic, followed by a 5 minutes discussion of the presentation by an assigned Discussion group, including just one PPT slide of comments, ending with a 30 minute class discussion of the assigned sub-topic and assigned reading beginning with 2-3 discussion questions posed by the Discussion group.
-In Part Three, I will give a 20-30 minute wrap-up of what we have learned in addition to my pre-recorded class lectures from the readings, presentations, and comments about the weekly topic and two assigned sub-topics and the immediately prior class discussion of these readings, presentations, comments, and posed questions, concluding with a short Q and A session.
+Class meetings will generally be organized into three 50-minute segments:

+- 1. Team 1 presentation and discussion.
+An assigned Presentation team will give a 15-minute presentation including no more than 15 PPT slides on one of the weekly assigned questions, followed by a 5-minute discussion of the presentation by an assigned Discussion team, including just one PPT slide of comments, and a 30-minute class discussion of the assigned question and reading organized around 2-3 discussion questions posed by the Discussion team. - 2.
+Team 2 presentation and discussion.
+Same format as above. - 3.
+Conclusions and implications.
+I will give a 20-30-minute wrap-up of what we have learned about the weekly topic from the lecture videos, readings, and inclass presentations and discussions, concluding with a Q&A session.